Save Downtown Chico / A Citizens' CoalitionUpdated

 Cast the deciding no vote.

-Mayor Reynolds' family business, Shubert's Ice Cream & Candy at 178 E. 7th Street,15 sits inside the project area itself — half a block off Main Street, well within the 500-foot presumption zone.
+The Reynolds family business, Shubert's Ice Cream & Candy at 178 E. 7th Street,15 sits inside the Downtown Revitalization Project area — half a block off Main, well within the project's construction footprint.
 She did not recuse.
-She did not publicly address the conflict.
-Then she cast the deciding vote that killed the project.3
+She did not publicly disclose the conflict on the record.
+Then she cast the deciding vote that killed the project — twice.3

 Section 05The supporter wall